marcel-licence/ML_SynthTools/README.md

 	Precompiled library in "C:\Users\...\Documents\Arduino\libraries\ML_SynthTools\src\cortex-m4\fpv4-sp-d16-hard" not found
 	Precompiled library in "C:\Users\...\Documents\Arduino\libraries\ML_SynthTools\src\cortex-m4" not found

+# Using PlatformIO
+You can use the library within platformIO.
+To fix the linking issue you need to update the platform.ini, the path to the library files is required here:

+	build_flags =
+		-L $PROJECT_DIR/lib/ML_SynthTools/src/esp32/
+		-L $PROJECT_DIR/lib/ML_SynthTools/src/esp32c3/
+		-L $PROJECT_DIR/lib/ML_SynthTools/src/esp32s2/
+		-L $PROJECT_DIR/lib/ML_SynthTools/src/esp32s3/

 ## Compiling RP2040 (v1.13.1)

 Some changes in the toolchain cause that the linker searches the lib in the cortex-m0plus instead of the rp2040 path.
 Please copy the ML_SynthTools.a from src/rp2040 to src/cortex-m0plus and replace the existing file in case you want to use the lib with the RP2040